eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.5.3 Wallet Unit activation

-After installation of the Wallet Instane, the new EUDI Wallet Unit (which includes that Wallet Instance) will need to be activated by the Wallet Provider.
+After installation of the Wallet Instane, the new Wallet Unit (which includes that Wallet Instance) will need to be activated by the Wallet Provider.
 Activation has at least the following purposes:

-1. The EUDI Wallet Provider requests data about the User's device from the EUDI Wallet Instance.
+1. The Wallet Provider requests data about the User's device from the Wallet Instance.
 This data may include the communication technologies supported by the device and the characteristics of the WSCD(s) available for securely storing cryptographic keys and data associated with the Wallet Unit itself and with the attestations in that Wallet Unit.

-2. The EUDI Wallet Provider issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
+2. The Wallet Provider issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
 The WUA is described in \[Topic 9\].
 The WUA has three main purposes: